A Local's Guide to Travel in the Cyclades Islands

 Folegandros’ seaside Chora

-The island is located between Milos, Sikinos and Santorini and is accessible directly by ferry with frequent routes from the ports of Piraeus and Lavrion in Athens to Folegandros all year round.
+The island is located between Milos, Sikinos and, Santorini and is accessible only by ferry.

 Sikinos is a small, hidden island-gem that encompasses unparalleled beauty.
 It is regarded as one of the most isolated Cycladic islands, unaffected by tourism development.
 Its capital city and towns are built in ancient Cycladic style, and its untouched beaches create a soothing environment.